spacetelescope/jwst/docs/jwst/data_products/guidestar_products.rst

 ACQ1 mode
 ^^^^^^^^^
-The "Acquistion" guiding function ACQ1 performs 128 x 128 pixel subarray readouts of the detector, using 2 groups per integration and a total of 6 integrations.
+The "Acquisition" guiding function ACQ1 performs 128 x 128 pixel subarray readouts of the detector, using 2 groups per integration and a total of 6 integrations.
 The FITS file structure for ACQ1 uncalibrated products is as follows: